Corns & Calluses

 If necessary, Dr. Oganesyan may perform additional procedures, such as shaving down a protruding bone or correcting structural abnormalities in the foot.
 This ensures the underlying problem is resolved and reduces the risk of recurrence.

-After the corn is removed, the incision is closed.
+After the corn or callus is removed, the incision is closed.
 Depending on the size and location of the surgical site, this may involve sutures or Steri-Strips.
 Dr. Oganesyan ensures that the closure is secure and minimizes scarring.

-Recovery After Corn Removal Surgery
+Recovery After Surgery

-The recovery period after corn removal surgery typically lasts 3-4 weeks.
+The recovery period after surgery typically lasts 3-4 weeks.
 During the first 24-48 hours, patients may experience mild pain and discomfort, which can be managed with prescribed pain medications.
 Keeping the surgical site clean and dry is essential, and patients must follow their surgeon’s specific bandaging instructions.

 Most people can resume light activities within a few days, though pressure on the affected area should be avoided.
 Wearing loose, comfortable shoes or surgical boots helps prevent irritation of the surgical site.
 Swimming and bathing should be avoided until the wound has completely healed.

-Candidates for Corn Treatment
+Candidates for Corns & Calluses Treatment

-Benefits of
+Benefits of Corns & Calluses Treatment

-Corn treatment prices in Miami range from $20 to $3,000, depending on the type of procedure:
+Treatment prices in Miami range from $20 to $3,000, depending on the type of procedure:

 • Over-the-counter medicated pads typically cost between $20 and $50.